dhelonious/mastodon-snap/README.md

     mastodon-server.tootctl accounts create USERNAME --email admin@example.com --role Owner --confirmed --approve

 Congratulations!
-You are now the owner of your very own Mastodon instance!
+You now have your very own Mastodon instance!

 > Note that some usernames such as `admin` and `administrator` are reserved by Mastodon.
 See below for a complete list.

+> Note that `mastodon-server.tootctl` replaces the `sudo -u mastodon RAILS_ENV=production bin/tootctl` command often found in guides and documentation.

 # 📦 Installation